 To take a mundane example concerning the room's infrastructure, the student might set an association between a light switch immediately inside the door and a number of room lights.
 In addition he could personalise this space by deciding to associate the same light switch sensor to his radio, so that the radio switches on whenever he enters the room.
 He then continues until he has associated together all the sensors, effectors and artefacts that interest him.
-Taking a more speculative example; consider an intelligent-artefact in the form of a pair of shoes with embedded-computers / sensors to measure temperature and pressure both inside and outside of the soles; magic shoes!
-Further, consider the shoes use compression forces from ordinary walking, running etc. to generate electricity and they can communicate with a micro-locality via some form of proximity coupling between the sole and the room surface.
-By associating these shoes with intelligent artefacts in the room all sorts of possibilities emerge.
-For instance, the shoes could be associated with the switches within the room and various facilities can be switched on when the occupant is in their vicinity (e.g. on entering the room the lights are automatically switched on).
-If the shoes were also keeping some information on the spring in the room occupant's step or the level of activity this might be used to help guide a heating system or perhaps notifying a carer of increasing incapacity.
-By associating the sole of the shoe with an alarm should the occupant be wearing his shoes but the shoes not be in contact with the ground, then it might alert a carer to the possibility that the occupant may have had an accident (e.g. an elderly person who has fallen and cannot get up again).
-With the inclusion of some minimal AI in the shoes they can provide better quality and higher-level information to the artefacts they are associated with (e.g. they might deduce a likely accident).
-Clearly this is somewhat speculative but, with a world in which ambient embedded-computing is all-pervasive, it opens up endless possibilities of radically altering people's lives.
 Having set up a basic artefact association the occupant may then choose to switch the artefacts into an active online learning mode (or leave them as manually set).
 In general the room and artefacts function as non-agent based systems, interacting with the user through conventional controls (no special embedded-agent controls are necessary and the user is essentially unaware agents exist, or this is anything other than a normal environment).
-In the active mode artefacts monitor their use, in relation to the state of their local world, programming themselves to satisfy the occupant by doing what he habitually and persistently wants (i.e. not simply learning random whims of a user but rather learning long term persistent requirements).
-This has been called 'learning inertia' in the embedded-agent research we have undertaken.
+In the active mode artefacts monitor their use, in relation to the state of their local world, programming themselves to satisfy the occupant by doing what he habitually and persistently wants (i.e. not simply learning random whims of a user but rather learning long term persistent requirements, what we call 'learning inertia') in the embedded-agent research we have undertaken.
 At the same time as learning habitual and persistent user requirements, the embedded-agents also respond immediately to any command made by the occupant.
 Thus after some time has passed the intelligent-dormitory may have learnt how to configure and operate the constituent intelligent-artefacts to the benefit of the occupant.
 This description is not comprehensive in coverage, and clearly speculative in places, but we hope it helps expose some of the issues and gives a feel for they type of operational issues and possibilities involved.